 Most people associate Russia with its culture, and Russians rightly take enormous pride in it.
 Russia has given the world many great writers, poets, philosophers, composers, artists and musicians: Leo Tolstoy, Anton Chekhov, Feodor Dostoyevsky, Nikolai Rerikh, Sergey Rakhmaninov, Boris Pasternak, Pyotr Tchaikovsky, Sergey Eisenstein, Mstislav Rostropovich...
 Literature, ballet, classical music, architecture, painting, theatre and cinema: this is how Russia wins the hearts of people the world over.
 Russian cities today are centres of cultural life, where exhibitions, festivals, concerts, shows, performances and other cultural and entertainment events take place on a national and international level.

 Russia is a nation of sports enthusiasts that has given the world some of its greatest athletes: Irina Rodnina, Vyacheslav Tretyak, Maria Sharapova, Evgeny Plushchenko, Alexander Ovechkin, Elena Isinbaeva, Alexander Povetkin, and others.
 More than 60% of residents and 71% of students in Russia are involved in sport.
 Sports facilities include 70,000 gyms, 140,000 sports pitches and fields, and 4,800 swimming pools, accessible to all.

 Russian universities typically have their own sports facilities and are well placed to offer students excellent opportunities to get involved in sport.
 Sports teams are formed at universities, many of which win prestigious competitions, including Universiades.

-Student Benefits© KFU
+Student Benefits© IKBFU

 Students in Russia are eligible for a range of discounts (more "Benefits for Students") including for travel on public transport, for visiting museums, libraries, theatres, concert halls, parks and other public and entertainment facilities.